ProgMEM-CC/miniblox.impact.client.updatedv2/docs/WEBSITE.md

 Note to self:
-Info about Index.html:  DONT TOUCH, UNLESS MODIFYING THE WEBSITE CODE
+Info about Index.html:  DO NOT TOUCH, UNLESS MODIFYING THE WEBSITE CODE